 Use the Verification > Legacy Dialects tab of the Workspace Options window to identify the dialect of the source files in your application.
-For information on supported dialects and versions, see the support guide for your product.

-- 1. Choose Tools > Workspace Options.
+- 1. Choose Options > Workspace Options.
 The Workspace Options window opens.
 Click the Verification tab, then the Legacy Dialects tab. - 2.
 In the Source Type pane, select the source file type whose dialect you want to specify, then select the dialect in the dialect pane. - 3.
 Set verification options for the dialect.
 The table below shows the available options.